asadqureshi12/cardiometabolic-deterioration/docs/ig_section.md

 Information Governance

-The system was designed with governance in mind from the start — every threshold is traceable to a named NICE or KDIGO guideline, every design decision is documented in the project reference table, and data quality is surfaced as a first-class output rather than hidden.
+The system was designed with governance in mind from the start — every threshold is traceable to a named NICE or KDIGO guideline, every design decision is documented in the sprint log and clinical problem log, and data quality is surfaced as a first-class output rather than hidden.

 This project uses synthetic data only (Synthea).
 No real patient data was processed.
 The following reflects considerations for NHS deployment with real clinical data.